aufau/SaberMod/README.rst

 g_unlagged <0|1>
   Experimental "unlagged" disruptor hit detection.

+g_unlaggedMaxPing <msec>
+  Maximum lag compensation.
+Unlagged has subjective, counter-intuitive side effects.
+For example a player can be hit some time after he hid behind an obstacle.
+This cvar's value limits time period in which this can happen, adding extra hit detection delay for players with pings higher than `msec`.

 g_voteCooldown <seconds>
   How long a player has to wait before he can call another vote.